-As described in Chapter 2, the Project's diversion criteria include a pulse flow protection measure at Bend Bridge and a minimum flow requirement at Wilkins Slough, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to existing conditions in the NAA.
+As described in Chapter 2 and as discussed for winter-run Chinook salmon, the Project's diversion criteria include restrictions to maintain Bend Bridge and Wilkins Slough flows, which have the effect of limiting changes to Yolo Bypass spill frequency and duration under Alternatives 1, 2, and 3 relative to the NAA.
 In particular, these criteria avoid impacts on Reclamation's ability to implement its obligations in the 2019 NMFS ROC ON LTO BiOp to implement the Yolo Bypass Restoration Salmonid Habitat Restoration and Fish Passage Implementation Plan and provide more than 17,000 acres of inundation in the Yolo Bypass from December to April (National Marine Fisheries Service 2019a).
 As such, Alternatives 1, 2, and 3 generally would have limited potential for negative effects on Yolo Bypass floodplain inundation and access for fall-run/late fall-run Chinook salmon.
 This was confirmed with the modeling summarized in the winter-run Chinook salmon section (Appendices 11M1, Acres of Yolo Bypass with Limiting Habitat Suitability Criteria (Depth < 1 meter deep and/or Flow Velocity < 1.5 feet per second) for Rearing Salmonids under Three Different Fremont Weir Spills Levels, and 11M2).
-The results of the run-specific Acierto et al. (2014) method for juvenile entry into Yolo Bypass were consistent with those of winter-run Chinook salmon in suggesting similar or somewhat less entry into Yolo Bypass under Alternatives 1, 2, and 3 compared to the NAA (Table 11-41).
-As noted for winter-run Chinook salmon, there is the potential for a somewhat lower proportion of juvenile fall-run/late fall-run Chinook salmon entering the Sutter Bypass from the Sacramento River under Alternatives 1, 2, and 3 relative to the NAA.
+The results of the run-specific Acierto et al. (2014) method for juvenile entry into Yolo Bypass were consistent with those of winter-run Chinook salmon in suggesting similar or somewhat less entry into Yolo Bypass under the Project compared to the NAA (Table 11-41).
+As noted for winter-run Chinook salmon, there is the potential for a somewhat lower proportion of juvenile fall-run/late fall-run Chinook salmon entering the Sutter Bypass from the Sacramento River under the Project relative to the NAA.